ColinKennedy/sphinx-code-include/README.rst

 As long as the string you've chosen is either

 - is importable
-- is coming from a project that has "sphinx.ext.viewcode" enabled
+- is coming from a project that has `sphinx.ext.viewcode`_ enabled

 then code-include can find it and render it in your documentation.